Curriculum & Requirements

 - The required first year courses and number of credits are: Civil Procedure I (4), Constitutional Law I (3), Contracts (4), Criminal Law (3), Legal Research and Writing/Statutory Interpretation (4), Law in Practice (3), Property (4), Torts (4), and an elective (3) (either Civil Procedure II, Corporations, International Law, or Perspectives on Law)

-- The required upper division courses and number of credits are:
+- The required upper division courses (3 credits each) are:

 - One of the following courses in constitutional law focusing on civil rights and/or civil liberties: Constitutional Law II: Civil Rights & Liberties Survey (Law 6082); Constitutional Law II: Fourteenth Amendment (Law 6081); Criminal Procedure (Law 6085 or Law 6218); First Amendment: Speech (Law 6083); First Amendment: Speech & Religion (Law 6083 or Law 6241).